Why Sync App?

 - • Skip .git, node_modules, *.tmp, etc.

-- • Toggleable chips with tooltips
+- • Toggleable chips with live badge counts

 - • Add custom patterns in one click